Campus News

 Eyewitness Sports WBRE/WYOU featured the LCCC basketball team.

-LCCC Growing Partnership with Folk Over Love
+LCCC Growing Partnership with Fork Over Love

 John and Mary Metz Memorial Fund of the Luzerne Foundation donated a Commercial Pastry Display Case to the Luzerne County Community College Joseph A. Pagliantite Culinary Institute.